Unvares/unvares/README.md

 ## 👋 Hej!
 My name is Rick, I'm a full-stack developer and an AI enthusiast
-## Where Are My Recent Projects?
-If you're curious about my technical expertise, feel free to drop me a message.
-You can also check out my [LinkedIn](https://www.linkedin.com/in/rokmanis/).
-Most of my side projects now evolve into research initiatives or startup ideas.
-Once they involve stakeholders, I have to keep them private.

 ## My Backstory: From a Small Town in Latvia to Researching Applied AI in Sweden
 💻 At age 6, I had to pick a class.
 "Geek it is," I thought, and immediately fell in love with tech.